Have you ever left a website because it was difficult to use?

 But what if you walked into a McDonald’s and an employee sat you at a table.
 They brought you some menus and asked you what you want to drink.
 Then they came back five minutes later to take your order, emulating a fine dining experience.

 That’s not what you expect from a McDonald’s.
 You want fast food and fast service.
-Sure, this is a creative and unique approach, but it disrupts the customers’ flow and actually hinders their experience.
+Sure, this is a creative and unique approach, but it disrupts the customers’ flow by negatively subverting their expectations for that experience.
+In the process, it actually hinders their experience.

 Now, apply this same concept to your website.
 If you try to reinvent the wheel, it won’t be a good experience for your visitors who are used to having things a certain way.

-According to a recent study, these are the most standard elements people expect when they visit a website:
+According to this study, these are the most standard elements people expect when they visit a website:

 - Contact information in top right of screen